-Route compatibility check interface Vehicle information (either from ERATV, the technical file, or any other appropriate means of information) Route information available in Register of Infrastructure (RINF) or provided by Infrastructure manager until RINF is complete Vehicle level Train level Procedure to check the vehicle and train compatibility over the route intended for operation train length Train length 1.2.2.0.2.1 Usable length of siding 1.2.1.0.6.4 Usable length of platform x x For fixed and pre-defined formation (as referred in section 2.2.1 of TSI 1302/2014): Comparison of unit(s) length (single or multiple operation) with the 'siding and platform' length(s) of the intended route.
-For general operation (1) : Verification of the composed train length with the 'siding and platform' length(s) of the intended route.
+Route compatibility check interface Vehicle information (either from ERATV, the technical file, or any other appropriate means of information) Route information available in Register of Infrastructure (RINF) or provided by Infrastructure manager until RINF is complete Vehicle level Train level Procedure to check the vehicle and train compatibility over the route intended for operation train length Train length 1.2.2.0.2.1 Usable length of siding 1.2.1.0.6.4 Usable length of platform X x For fixed and pre-defined formation (as referred in section 2.2.1 of TSI 1302/2014): Comparison of unit(s) length (single or multiple operation) with the 'siding and platform' length(s) of the intended route.
+For general operation(1): Verification of the composed train length with the 'siding and platform' length(s) of the intended route.
 Note.
 The output of the check should be taken into account by the Railway Undertaking in its Safety Management System.
 Operational conditions might be imposed as a result of this check.
-Platform height and access and egress Platform heights for which the vehicle is designed 1.2.1.0.6.5 Height of platform X Comparison of platform heights between the vehicle and the intended route.
+Platform height and access and egress Platform heights for which the vehicle is designed 1.2.1.0.6.5 Height of platform Х Comparison of platform heights between the vehicle and the intended route.
 Note.
 The output of the check should be taken into account by the Railway Undertaking in its Safety Management System.
 Operational conditions might be imposed as a result of this check.
+ETCS Envelope of legally operated ETCS system versions 1.1.1.3.2.10 ETCS M_version X Comparison that the ETCS M_VERSION value is RINF is in the range of the legally operated ETCS system vesions supported by the vehicle.
 ETCS ETCS System Compatibility 1.1.1.3.2.9 ETCS System Compatibility Х Comparison ETCS System Compatibility value in RINF is included in the vehicle authorisation.
-ETCS Train Integrity 1.1.1.3.2.8 Train integrity confirmation from on-board necessary for line access Х x Comparison that vehicle/train is able to confirm the train integrity if required by trackside.
-GSM-R Radio System Compatibility Voice 1.1.1.3.3.9 Radio System Compatibility Voice Х Comparison Radio System Compatibility voice value in RINF is included in the vehicle authorisation.
-GSM-R Radio System Compatibility Data 1.1.1.3.3.10 Radio System Compatibility data Х Comparison Radio System Compatibility data value in RINF is included in the vehicle authorisation.
+ETCS Managing information about the completeness of the train (not from driver) Train Integrity 1.1.1.3.2.8 Train integrity confirmation from on-board (not from driver) necessary for line access Х Х Comparison that vehicle/train is able to confirm(not from driver) the train integrity if required by trackside.
+ETCS Safe consist length information from on- board necessary for access the line and SIL level 1.1.1.3.2.11 Safe consist length information from on-board necessary for access the line and SIL level X X Comparison that vehicle/train is able to provide the safe consist length information with the minimum required level indicated in RINF.